 - Verify that your users can run a day 2 action on the deployed catalog item.

 Day 2 actions are changes that you can make to deployed catalog items.
 The deployment level actions might include Delete, Change Lease, Power Off, and Power On.
-Your vRealize Automation 8.0.1 or later instance runs the actions on the target system.
+Your vRealize Automation 8.x or VMware Aria Automation 8.12 instance runs the actions on the target system.
 Your project members must be entitled to run the actions.

 - Select and locate your successfully deployed catalog item.